Bob Hill: Early coaching career

 Hill was an assistant on Tim Grgurich's coaching staff at the University of Pittsburgh for three seasons from 1975 to 1978.
 He was appointed to a similar capacity at the University of Kansas by Ted Owens in 1979 and stayed for six years until 1985, the last two with Larry Brown.

 As NBA coach

 As an assistant

 Hill was an assistant with Hubie Brown and the New York Knicks for the 1985–86 season.
 The following season, Brown was fired after a 4–12 start and Hill became Head Coach on December 1, 1986.
 He would finish out that season with the Knicks and then became an assistant for the Pacers under Dick Versace in 1989.

 Indiana Pacers

 On December 20, 1990, Hill was promoted to head coach of the Pacers after Versace's firing.
-He spent three seasons as the Indiana Pacers' head coach (1990–93).
-He led the Pacers to the NBA playoffs.
+He spent three seasons as the Indiana Pacers' head coach (1990–93), leading the Pacers to the NBA playoffs all three years.